TKN (song)

-"TKN" (phonetic abbreviation for "Tekken", a 1994 Japanese fight videogame) is a song performed by Spanish singer-songwriter Rosalía and American rapper and singer Travis Scott.
-Produced by Rosalía, El Guincho, Sky Rompiendo el Bajo, Tainy and Teo Halm, the song was released on May 28, 2020, through Columbia Records.
+"TKN" is a song by Spanish singer Rosalía and American rapper Travis Scott.
+Produced by Rosalía, El Guincho, Sky Rompiendo el Bajo, Tainy and Teo Halm, the song was released on May 28, 2020, by Columbia Records.
 This marks the second collaboration between the performers, the first one being a remix of Scott's "Highest in the Room".
-The song reached number one in Spain and Colombia, as well as the top ten in Panama, Costa Rica, Portugal, Switzerland, Belgium, Czech Republic, Argentina and New Zealand.
+The song reached number one in Spain and Colombia, as well as the top ten in Panama, Costa Rica, Portugal, Switzerland, Czech Republic and Argentina.
 Its music video, directed by Canada, was awarded a Latin Grammy for Best Short Form Music Video and a Premio Lo Nuestro for Video of the Year, among others.

 Background

 In March 2020, during the international lockdown caused by the COVID-19 pandemic, Rosalía appeared on several radio stations and TV shows to promote her new work, a promotional single titled "Dolerme"; she told El Hormiguero that she had released that track in substitution of a "very aggressive track that featured an American artist which was meant to be released that month but that didn't match the whole situation".
 In April, Rosalía told Zane Lowe on Beats 1 that the collaborator was Travis Scott, who she personally met through Kylie Jenner in the summer of 2019 and then performed at his Astroworld Festival in Houston in November.
 She stated that "this song is so aggressive, it has like an energy that I think that is so specific for a certain moment.
 It is really meant to be played in a club".

 On May 22, Rosalía shared a 30-second clip on Instagram stories of her in Miami listening to the song on her phone.
 The clip showed Scott rapping in Spanish for the first time in his career.
 Three days later, she officially announced the name of the track as well as its respective cover art.
 On May 27, Rosalía changed the picture of her selfmade Spotify playlist 'La Rosalía' with one that was taken during the filming of the music video.
 Later, she shared a preview of the song and the music video on social media.